Spring 2025

 Hours & Workload

-3 hours of instructor presentation of course materials, 9 to 8 hours of outside work hours, and 0 to 1 hours of the exchange of opinions or questions on course material.
+3 hours of instructor presentation of course materials per week, 9 to 8 hours of outside work hours per week, and 0 to 1 hours of the exchange of opinions or questions on course material per week.

 Course Catalog Description